HazemBittar/alumni/interviewquestons.md

+# INTERVIEW QUESTIONS YOU MIGHT GET AS A DEVELOPER #

 ## Introduction: ##

 This document shows what questions you can expect at an interview, depending on the type of role you are applying for. (front/back-end/full-stack)